lg/cloudy-gamer/README.md

 - Keeps a persistent EBS hard drive available for 1-2 minute boot
 - Designed around facilitating Steam In-Home Streaming to work over the internet (VPN still necessary)
 - CloudyGamer is free and opensource!
+- BETA: Script to auto-provision your EC2 images

 # First time configuration